delexw/mcpware/README.md

 - **Backend discovery**: Discover available backends and their tools
 - **Process management**: Automatically launches and manages backend MCP server processes

-**How it works**: mcpware runs inside a Docker container and launches other MCP servers (which can be Docker containers or npm packages) as child processes.
-This is why it needs access to the Docker socket - to create and manage Docker containers for backends like the GitHub MCP server.
+**How it works**: mcpware runs inside a Docker container and launches other MCP servers as Docker containers.
+When you request a tool from a backend, mcpware:

-**Important limitation**: Currently, mcpware only supports launching backend MCP servers that run inside Docker containers.
-Backend servers cannot run directly on the host machine.
-This is because mcpware itself runs in a Docker container and uses Docker-in-Docker to manage backends.
-Support for host-based backends may be added in future versions.
+1. Starts the backend's Docker container (if not already running)
+2. Communicates with it via stdio (standard input/output)
+3. Routes your request to the appropriate backend
+4. Returns the response back to Claude

+The Docker socket mount (`/var/run/docker.sock`) gives mcpware access to the host's Docker daemon, allowing it to create and manage backend containers.

+**Important limitation**: When running mcpware in Docker (as shown in this guide), backend MCP servers MUST be Docker containers.
+NPM-based backends (like `npx @modelcontextprotocol/server-memory`) are NOT supported because:
+- mcpware's container doesn't have Node.js installed
+- File paths would be isolated to the container
+- Process communication across the container boundary doesn't work for non-Docker processes

+To use NPM-based backends, you would need to run mcpware directly on your host machine (not covered in this guide).

 ## Quick Start